 Capacity Building

-Given Sadabe’s emphasis on research, the organization also provides training for both foreign and Malagasy university students.
+We provide training for both foreign and Malagasy university students.
 This helps build capacity in the next generation of scientists, and allows them to get an up-close and in-person look at what is takes to research and conserve endangered lemur species.
-In addition, Sadabe has worked with local communities to teach them English and French and help them learn how to become tourism guides.
+In addition, we have worked with local communities to teach them English and French and help them learn how to become tourism guides.

 Aspinall Foundation working with local community associations.